 Post-Professional Doctor of Occupational Therapy (PPOTD) Program

-Want to take on a leadership role within occupational therapy?
-The USAHS Post-Professional Doctor of Occupational Therapy (PPOTD) program offers practitioners with a bachelor’s or master’s degree in occupational therapy the opportunity to advance their studies in clinical practice, research, leadership, advocacy, and education.
+Our Post-Professional Doctor of Occupational Therapy (PPOTD) program offers practitioners with a bachelor’s or master’s degree in OT a chance to study in clinical practice, research, leadership, advocacy and education.
 Designed for those who are practicing or ready to practice, the PPOTD helps OTs stay competitive and up to date.

 One Degree, Multiple Pathways